 Quality Assurance Program

-UGA participates in the U.S. Deptartment of Education's Quality Assurance Program (QAP) which is designed to help postsecondary educational institutions improve the delivery of student financial aid.
+UGA participates in the U.S. Department of Education's Quality Assurance Program (QAP) which is designed to help postsecondary educational institutions improve the delivery of student financial aid.
 OSFA periodically requires randomly selected students and their families to provide documentation verifying their FAFSA information.
-Students will not be awarded any form or federal student aid (including loans) until they complete the verification process.
+Selected students will not be awarded any federal student aid (including loans) until they complete the verification process.

 If you receive an in-state and/or an out-of-state fee waiver after a semester begins, you may be required to repay aid already disbursed in order to reduce or eliminate an overaward.
 Federal regulations require us to to treat the dollar value of any fee waiver(s) you receive as a financial resource when we are determining your eligibility for other types of student financial aid.